Chanka0/Twitch-IRC-Logger/README.md

 # About
 This is a simple scalable Twitch IRC logger.
-It utilizes [tmi.js](https://www.npmjs.com/package/tmi.js) to listen to an IRC channel with full configuration in `config.json`, including regex filtering and
+It utilizes [tmi.js](https://www.npmjs.com/package/tmi.js) to listen to an IRC channel with full configuration in `config.json`, including regex filtering and file streaming capable of handling multiple 50-100k viewer streams.

 # Installation
 `logger.js` requires [Node.js >=10.0.0](https://nodejs.org/en/) and [tmi.js](https://www.npmjs.com/package/tmi.js).
 After configuration, logger.js can be launched by running `node logger.js`.